dlsc-software-consulting-gmbh/GemsFX/README.md

 ## InfoCenterPane

 A view for displaying (groups of) notifications.
 Incoming / new notifications slide-in via an animation.
 Each group can have its own factory for the creation of notification views.
 A group with multiple notifications can be shown stacked or expanded.
 A threshold can be defined to determine the maximum number of notifications that  can be shown.
 If the notifcation count is higher than the user can switch to a list view showing them all.
+Groups can be pinned so that they always stay in the top position without being scrolled out of view.

 ![InfoCenterPane](gemsfx/docs/info-center-pane.png)